reasonml-old/reason-react-example/README.md

 # ReasonReact Template & Examples

 This is:
-- A starter template for your new ReasonReact project.
+- A template for your new ReasonReact project.
 - A collection of thin examples illustrating ReasonReact usage.
-- Extra helper documentation for ReasonReact (full ReasonReact docs [here](https://reasonml.github.io/reason-react/))
+- Extra helper documentation for ReasonReact (full ReasonReact docs [here](https://reasonml.github.io/reason-react/)).

 `src` contains 4 sub-folders, each an independent ReasonReact example.
 Feel free to delete any of them and shape this into your project!